alamorre/fellow/README.md

 # Fellow
 Front-end web GUI for the Fellow interview game!

+### Implementation Notes
+As requested, the client does not store game data such that it the can be exploited or cheated.

+For this reason, the client DOES NOT store any mine locations - unless the mine is already flipped.

+However, the client DOES store block locations, and the number of neighbouring mines, like the original game.

 ### Before Starting
 Make sure you have the server running so there is something to connect with.